 My cat has a clothing addiction.
 He loves to eat soft material, especially cashmere – what can I say, he has good taste.
 I have learned my lesson and keep all closets securely shut these days.
-For a while, I put a chair in front of my closet after he broke in and had his way with a few sweaters.
+A chair now serves as a barricade to my closet door after he broke in and had his way with a few sweaters.
 Sweaters, shirts, a few yoga pants and even a coat fell victim to the clothes addict.

 I used to have a clothing addiction myself.
 No, I didn’t take bites of shirts and sweaters like my furry friend does, but I loved to buy new things to wear.
 I worked in retail, on and off, for years and I think I spent more money than I made on the merchandise.
 When I lived in San Francisco and worked in Finance, I bought a new garment regularly.